Axian-Inc/ffthh-jun-2025-aws-vpcs/modules/ipv64/basic1n/README.md

 # Single-NAT Basic IPv6 VPC with IPv4 Connectivity

-This creates an IPv6 VPC that is similar to the default IPv4 VPC provided by AWS, but adds DNS64/NAT64 so that resources within the VPC's subnets may connect to IPv4 destinations (including the AWS API endpoints).
-This uses a single NAT Gateway for all subnets.
+This creates an IPv6 VPC that is similar to the default IPv4 VPCs provided by AWS.
+This uses a single NAT Gateway for doing NAT64 in all subnets.

-This architecture is vulnerable to an outage in the Availability Zone (AZ) that hosts the NAT gateway.
-In this case the impact of the outage would be that the resources the subnets for *all* AZs would be unable to connect to IPv4-only destinations.
-Access to IPv6 destinations would not be interrupted.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements